 The Board has cash, non-interest-bearing assets (receivables) and liabilities (payables).
 The Board's exposure to market risk and cash flow interest risk is minimal.

 In relation to liquidity/funding risk, the continued existence of the Board in its present form, is dependent on the funding provisions of the Act.

-Maturity analysis of financial instruments
+Maturity Analysis of financial assets and liabilities